Against throwaway culture

 In 2023, we purchased a total of 194 TJ of certified renewable electricity.
 The certifications verify that the purchased energy is indeed produced from renewable sources, such as hydroelectric power, wind power, and bioenergy.
 In total, 85% of the electricity we purchased in 2023 was from renewable sources.

- We are actively looking for ways to use renewable energy in our operations.
+We are actively looking for opportunities to expand renewable energy purchases and uti… We are actively looking for ways to use renewable energy in our operations.
 We use 100% renewable electricity in Finland, Denmark, Ireland, Poland, Slovenia, and the UK.

 In 2023, we purchased a total of 194 TJ of certified renewable electricity.
 The certifications verify that the purchased energy is indeed produced from renewable sources, such as hydroelectric power, wind power, and bioenergy.
 In total, 85% of the electricity we purchased in 2023 was from renewable sources.

 We are actively looking for opportunities to expand renewable energy purchases and utilization to other locations.
 At the end of 2023, we installed solar panels at our manufacturing unit in Rogaška Slovenia.
-In addition, we have solar panels installed at our manufacturing units in Royal Copenhagen Thailand, and Slupsk in Poland, and our distribution centers in Wall, New Jersey, U.S., Sydney, Australia, and Hämeenlinna, Finland.
+In addition, we have solar panels installed at our manufacturing units in Royal Copenhagen Thailand, and Slupsk in Poland, and our distribution centers in Wall, New Jersey, U.S., Sydney, Australia, and Hämeenlinna, Finland

 Engaging suppliers